 The gloves are fashioned with a specially made second palm that wipes the fluids away from the glove’s center.
 Gorilla Grip gloves offer maximum durability and dexterity.
-They are very comfortable to wear because of breathable material and snug fitting.
-These gloves are available in large size and black color.
+They are very comfortable to wear because of their breathable material and snug fitting.
+These gloves are available in large sizes and black colors.
 It weighs 1.6 ounces only.

 - Slip proof grip coating.

 - Excellent for plumbing, oil changes, and wet surface jobs.

 - Lightweight gloves offering maximum dexterity.

 - Won’t last long.